Monthly Tech-Tip from Tony Hansen SignUp

 These mugs are Plainsman H450 fired at cone 10R.
 Both have a black engobe (L3954N) applied to the insides and half way down the outside during leather hard stage (the insides are glazed with Ravenscrag silky matte and G1947U over the black engobe).
 The bamboo glazes can thus be seen over the black (upper half) and the raw buff body (lower).
 The bamboo glaze on the left has 1% iron added to the base G2571A recipe.
 The one on the right has 3.5% powdered rutile and 10% zircopax added.

-G2571A bamboo matte on the left is better, it does not stain
+The bamboo matte on the left is better:

 A pottery mug has a glaze the stains easily

 These mugs are Plainsman H443.
-The bamboo glaze on the left (A) has 3.5% rutile and 10% Zircopax added to the base G2571A dolomite matte.
-The one on the right (B) has the same addition but in a base having slightly less MgO and slightly more KNaO.
-B stains badly (as can be seen from the felt marker residue that could not be removed using lacquer thinner).
+The cone 10R dolomite matte bamboo glaze on the left (A) has 3.5% rutile and 10% Zircopax added to our base G2571A dolomite matte.
+The one on the right (B) has the same addition but in a base having less CaO/MgO and much more KNaO.
+This gives it a craze-prone calculated thermal expansion of 7.9 (vs 6.7 for ours).
+B also stains badly (as can be seen from the felt marker residue that could not be removed using lacquer thinner).
 Why does A stain only slightly?
-It has an additional 4% Gerstley Borate (GB).
-GB is a powerful flux that develops the glass better, making the surface more silky.
-The differences in the recipe provide another advantage: (A) has a lower thermal expansion and is less likely to craze.
+It has an additional 4% Gerstley Borate, a powerful flux that develops the glass surface better (giving a slightly less matte surface).

 Links